castorini/anserini/docs/regressions-msmarco-v2-passage-unicoil-noexp-0shot-dev2.md

   >& logs/log.msmarco-v2-passage-unicoil-noexp-0shot-dev2 &
 ```

-The directory `/path/to/msmarco-v2-passage/` should be a directory containing the compressed `jsonl` files that comprise the corpus.
+The value of `-input` should be a directory containing the compressed `jsonl` files that comprise the corpus.
-See [this page](experiments-msmarco-v2.md) for additional details.

 For additional details, see explanation of [common indexing options](common-indexing-options.md).

 ## Retrieval

 Topics and qrels are stored in [`src/main/resources/topics-and-qrels/`](../src/main/resources/topics-and-qrels/).
-These regression experiments use the [dev queries](../src/main/resources/topics-and-qrels/topics.msmarco-v2-passage.dev.txt).
+These regression experiments use the [dev2 queries](../src/main/resources/topics-and-qrels/topics.msmarco-v2-passage.dev2.txt).

 After indexing has completed, you should be able to perform retrieval as follows: